sebnarvaez/htm-teul/README.md

 # HTM-TEUL
-Tasks Using Language is a natural language interpreter for executing tasks.
+Task Execution Using Language is a Natural Language interpreter for executing tasks in a virtual controlled environment.
 It uses NuPic and the HTM theory.